Howard man sentenced to probation in animal neglect case

 Menomin was arrested in charged in January after neighbors called dispatch to report barking dogs left out in the cold.

-According to the criminal complaint, deputies thought based on the condition of the house someone may be dead or dying inside.
+deputies thought based on the condition of the house someone may be dead or dying inside.

 Once inside, officers found feces and garbage on the floor.
 A bag of dog food on the stove was burned, melting the fan and light in the stove hood.
 Dog bowls were dry.